-Year Ended Decembe: 31, 2000 Unaudited Pro Forma Combined Statement of As Adjusted Income (in millions, except share and per share amounts) (in millions, except are and per Revenue Cost of sales or services Selling, general and administrative \$1,875.2 1,421.1 Ş Ş expenses Research and development Asset impairments, restructuring and other 291.2 56.7 (1) charges 11.3 Total costs and expenses 1,780.3 Income from continuing operations before interest income, interest expense and income taxes Interest income Interest expense.
-94.9 2.3 6.6 (2) Income from continuing operations before income taxes Provision for income taxes 90.6 22.7 (3) Income from continuing operations \$ 67.9 \$ ======= \$ ======= Unaudited pro forma as adjusted basic earnings per common share from continuing operations \$ Shares used in computing unaudited pro forma as adjusted basic earnings per common share from continuing operations (4) Unaudited pro forma as adjusted diluted earnings per common share from continuing operations.....

-Shares used in computing unaudited pro forma as adjusted diluted earnings per common share from continuing operations..
+UNAUDITED PRO FORMA COMBINED STATEMENT OF INCOME HISTORICAL PRO FORMA ADJUSTMENTS PRO FORMA AS ADJUSTED INCOME (IN MILLIONS, EXCEP SHARE AMOUNTS) T PER Revenue Cost of sales or services Selling, general and administrative \$1,875.2 1,421.1 \$1,875.2 1,421.1 expenses Research and development Asset impairments, restructuring and 291.2 56.7 291.2 56.7 other charges 11.3 11.3 Total costs and expenses 1,780.3 1,708.3 Income from continuing operations before interest income, interest expense and income taxes Interest income Interest expense 94.9 2.3 6.6 \$ 16.5 (1) 94.9 2.3 Income from continuing operations before income taxes Provision for income taxes 90.6 22.7 (16.5) (6.4)(2) 74.1 16.3 Income from continuing operations \$ (10.1)(5) Unaudited pro forma as adjusted basic earn from continuing operations ings per con nmon share \$ 0.89 Shares used in computing unaudited pro for earnings per common share from continuing 2 64.6(3) Unaudited pro forma as adjusted diluted ea share from continuing operations 5 1 \$ 0.89 Shares used in computing unaudited pro for earnings per common share from continuing ma as adjus ted diluted 65.1(4)

-- (1) Reflects incremental compensation expense expected to be incurred as a result of the replacement of all FMC Corporation restricted stock held by our employees and a portion of the FMC Corporation restricted stock held by our directors with our restricted stock in connection with this offering. - (2) Reflects interest expense associated with approximately \$ million of debt that will be issued or assumed in connection with this offering less amounts repaid with the proceeds of this offering as described in footnote (2) to the unaudited condensed combined balance sheet.
+- (1) Reflects interest expense associated with approximately \$479.4 million of debt that will be assumed in connection with this offering less amounts repaid with the proceeds of this offering as described in footnote (2) to the unaudited condensed combined balance sheet.
 The interest expense assumes that these amounts were outstanding as of January 1, 2000 and remained outstanding for the entire period.
-Such debt was assumed to carry an effective interest rate of %.
-A one-eighth percent variance in that interest rate would have increased or decreased interest expense by approximately \$ - (3) The effect of taxes on the pro forma adjustments has been recognized using a blended statutory U.S. federal and state rate of 39%. - (4) Unaudited pro forma as adjusted earnings per common share from continuing operations has been calculated in accordance with the Securities and Exchange Commission rules for initial public offerings.
+Such debt was assumed to carry an effective interest rate of 6.0%.
+A one-eighth percent variance in that interest rate would have increased or decreased interest expense by approximately \$0.3 million. - (2) The effect of taxes on the pro forma adjustments has been recognized using a blended statutory U.S. federal and state rate of 39%. - (3) Unaudited pro forma as adjusted basic earnings per common share from continuing operations has been calculated in accordance with the Securities and Exchange Commission rules for initial public offerings.
 These rules require that the weighted average share calculation gives retroactive effect to any changes in our capital structure as well as the number of shares whose proceeds will be used to pay any dividend or repay any debt as reflected in the pro forma adjustments.
 It is anticipated that all of the proceeds from the initial public offering will be used to repay debt.
-Therefore, pro forma weighted average shares are comprised of shares of our common stock outstanding and shares of our common stock included in the proposed offering assuming all such shares are outstanding as of January 1, 2000. - (5) Unaudited pro forma as adjusted diluted earnings per common share from continuing operations is computed using unaudited pro forma as adjusted income from continuing operations divided by the assumed number of shares outstanding of .
-This share amount is calculated assuming that (a) prior to the offering shares of our common stock are outstanding, (b) we sell shares in this offering and (c) the dilutive effect of our restricted stock to be issued to our employees and directors in replacement of FMC Corporation restricted stock is shares upon completion of this offering.
+Therefore, pro forma weighted average shares are comprised of 53,505,000 shares of our common stock outstanding prior to this offering and 11,050,000 shares of our common stock included in the proposed offering assuming all such shares are outstanding as of January 1, 2000.